Faked death: Outcome

-Although firm figures are impossible to identify, investigators resolve nearly all of the cases they receive, and researchers believe that most people are caught.
+Although firm figures are impossible to identify, investigators can resolve nearly all of the cases they receive, and researchers believe that most people are caught.
 Most people are caught quickly, within hours or days.
 For example, Marcus Schrenker faked a plane crash to avoid prosecution and was captured two days later, after he sent an e-mail message to a friend about his plans.

 Faking a death is not a victimless act.
 The people who grieved what they believed was a real death are usually angry and sometimes see the offense as being unforgivable.
 Accomplices, such as romantic partners and children, may be asked to commit crimes, such as filing false insurance claims or making false reports to the police, which can result in criminal charges.
 Those who are unaware that the death is fake may feel emotionally abused or manipulated.
 Rather than being happy or relieved to discover that the faker is alive, they may be angry and refuse to have any further contact.

 On social media

 False claims of death, including false claims of suicide, are not uncommon in social media accounts.
-The people who do this are often trying to get an advantage for themselves, such as more attention or likes, and they lie about their deaths "without thinking about the fact that there are people who would be upset, hurt or psychologically affected by the news of their death".
+The people who do this are likely trying to get an advantage for themselves, such as more attention, likes, or sympathy, and lie about their deaths often "without thinking about the fact that there are people who would be upset, hurt or psychologically affected by the news of their death".
 It may be an intentional effort to manipulate other people's emotions or to see how people would react if they had died.
 Online, people have claimed to be dead as a response to real or perceived mistreatment on social media, and posting news of their death, especially their suicide, is a way to punish the other users.

-Examples of faked deaths on social media include BethAnn McLaughlin, a white woman who claimed to be Native American under another name on Twitter, and whose deception was uncovered after she claimed to have died during the COVID-19 pandemic.
+Examples of faked deaths on social media include BethAnn McLaughlin, a white woman who claimed to be Native American under another name on Twitter, and whose deception was uncovered after she faked her death during the COVID-19 pandemic.
+Kaycee Nicole in 2001 represented not just a fake death on social media, but also a fake person; she was the fictional creation of a middle-aged woman, and one of the first internet hoaxes to pretend that a character was dying.